release-it/conventional-changelog/README.md

 (Note that the changelog preview shows the recommended bump, as the desired version isn't known yet.
 The `infile` will have the correct version.)

+### `strictSemVer`

+Default value: `false`

+Use `true` to strictly follow semver, also in consecutive pre-releases.
+This means that from a pre-release, a recommended bump will result in a next pre-release for the next version.
+For example, from `1.0.0-alpha.0` a recommended bump of `minor` will result in a `preminor` bump to `1.1.0-alpha.0` (whereas the default behavior without this flag results in a `prerelease` bump to `1.0.0-alpha.1`).

 ### `context`

 Default value: `undefined`